 - Resume or CV

-Please note that all internships are based in Honolulu.
+Please note that until further notice, all internships are currently virtual.

 Jennifer Howe joined Pacific Forum upon graduating from Durham University in the UK with an MA in Politics & International Relations.
 During her Master’s she focused on democracy, human rights and transitional justice within the Asia-Pacific.
 She is currently applying for a Ph.D. for which she wishes to assess truth commissions as a tool for countering violent extremism and peacebuilding in Southeast Asia.
 She has worked on behalf of Durham University for a number of charities across the Asia-Pacific in order to build ties between students and the region.